-Quantity surveyors prepare cost estimates and plans, audit projects, manage construction costs and administer construction contracts for all levels and types of construction.
+Quantity surveyors prepare cost estimates and plans, audit projects, manage costs and administer contracts, for all levels and types of construction.

 Quantity surveyors may perform the following tasks:

 - liaise with architects, engineers, builders, contractors, suppliers and project owners

 - study architectural and engineering drawings and specifications

 - prepare a 'Bill of Quantities', which lists the individual components required to construct a project

 - review any changes to a design plan to assess the effects on cost

 - assess and recommend payment to contractors during construction

 - prepare monthly cash-flow forecasts for clients and tax depreciation schedules